MEng Chemical Engineering with a Year Abroad

 We also introduce you to the basic social, economic and environmental factors that affect industrial operations.

 Modules shown are for the current academic year, and are subject to change depending on your year of entry.

-You take a pathway of core modules in the first year, as well as 2 mini-design projects:
+You take a pathway of core modules in the first year, as well as two mini-design projects:

-- one is on the scheduling of maintenance and repair work on a pressurised-water reactor power station
+- one on the scheduling of maintenance and repair work on a pressurised-water reactor power station

-- the other is on the synthesis of a heat exchanger network for a solvent manufacturing plant
+- one on the synthesis of a heat exchanger network for a solvent manufacturing plant

 - Business for Engineers 1